Hey supermoms around the world. We all deserve self care for busy moms time but I get it.

 You’re busy running the kids around to sports, taking care of supper, keeping up with the household chores, the pets, the errands, on top of working a full time job.
 It gets crazy.
 We all get caught up in the rat race.
-As a matter of fact, in sitting in the hair salon as I write this.
+As a matter of fact, I’m sitting in the hair salon as I write this.
 I just got done working a 10 hour day.
 It’s hard to find time to take care of everyone.

 I’m here to tell you a little secret: